Liz-Conway/Project-4-Amber/README.md

 By giving the Admin the option to input their own diagnoses, the Amber application gives the Admin and the Occupational Therapist a sense of control over the application.
 Occupational Therapist users will have appropriate and meaningful diagnoses to choose from, rather than being restricted by someone elses list of diagnoses some of which may be completely inappropriate.
 Having this sense of control will improve the user experience for both Admin users and Occupational Therapist users.

-*Add Diagnosis page*
+Supporting page - *Add Diagnosis page*
 ![Add Diagnosis page](/home/fintan/code/projects/amber/documentation/pages/add-diagnosis.png)
 ![Add Diagnosis page](/home/fintan/code/projects/amber/documentation/pages/mobile/add-diagnosis.png)

 **2  Add User**

 The only way for a new user to be able to use the Amber application is for an Admin user to add them as a new user.
-They will have to select which access role to give to each new user.
+The Admin will have to select which access role to give to each new user.
 This will give the Admin user a feeling of control, as not just anyone can get access to the application.
 The Admin will know who can access the Amber application and what access they will have.

-*Add User page*
+Supporting page - *Add User page*
 ![Add User page](/home/fintan/code/projects/amber/documentation/pages/add-user.png)
 ![Add User page](/home/fintan/code/projects/amber/documentation/pages/mobile/add-user.png)